Álex Calvo

-Alejandro "Álex" Calvo Mata (born 20 February 2004) is a Spanish professional footballer who plays as a right winger for Segunda División club FC Andorra.
+Alejandro "Álex" Calvo Mata (born 20 February 2004) is a Spanish professional footballer who plays as a right winger for club FC Andorra.

 Club career

 Málaga

 Born in Córdoba, Andalusia, Calvo joined Málaga CF's youth setup in 2016, aged 13.
 He made his senior debut with the reserves on 8 December 2022, starting in a 0–0 Tercera Federación home draw against UD Torre del Mar.

 Calvo made his first team debut on 11 March 2023; coming on as a late substitute for Lago Junior, he scored a late equalizer in a 2–2 Segunda División away draw against UD Las Palmas.

 Andorra

 On 4 August 2023, after Málaga's relegation, Calvo was transferred to FC Andorra in the second division, signing a five-year contract; Málaga also retained 20% over a future sale.
 On 22 August of the following year, after another relegation, he activated a release clause and moved on loan to CD Mirandés.